Cannabis and Back Pain

 Anecdotal instances of marijuana helping to relieve back pain are widespread, which is excellent news and it cannot be discounted.

 However, it is always key to have controlled studies and scientific evidence to back up health claims.

 As we alluded to earlier, there have been a number of studies that seem to back up the claims for cannabis and back pain treatments.
 Below, is a list of a few studies that may support the claims of using medical cannabis for back pain.

 This 2004 study took 34 individuals that suffered from chronic pain, which was resistant to treatment.
 The participants were given different strains of marijuana and observed over a 12-week period.

 The results showed some significant reduction in chronic pain symptoms and found that extracts containing THC were most effective to relieve pain.

 Pain was also significantly decreased in this study from 2011 that looked at the cannabinoid-opioid interaction in chronic pain.

 The study concluded that vaporized cannabis did, in fact, elicit an analgesic, pain-relieving effect.

-Finally, a clinical review was undertaken in 2015 by Kevin P. Hill, MD to compare the results from 6 clinical trials and their findings on the effectiveness of cannabis for pain relief.
+Finally, a clinical review was undertaken in 2015 by Kevin P. Hill, MD to compare the results from 6 clinical trials and their findings on the effectiveness of marijuana to relieve chronic pain.